-The Thomas J. Pugh Pastoral Counseling Center is an affiliate of the Georgia Association for Pastoral Care.
-It was established by the Interdenominational Theological Center to provide individual, marital, and family pastoral counseling for I.T.C. students and for people in the Atlanta community.
-Additional services include psychological testing, training and supervision, consultation, and referral in pastoral counseling.
-The staff is comprised of clinical members of the American Association of Pastoral Counselors and the American Association of Marriage and
+The Thomas J. Pugh Pastoral Counseling Center is a satellite center of the Georgia Association for Pastoral Care.
+It was established by the

+Interdenominational Theological Center to provide individual, marital, and family pastoral counseling for ITC students and for people in the Atlanta community.
+The staff is comprised of clinical members of the American Association of Pastoral Counselors and the American Association of Marriage and Family Therapists.